Wild orbits and generalised singularity modules: stratifications and quantisation: Singularity subalgebras: polarisations and characters

 The statement then follows in the affine case, and the finite one is analogous. \end{proof}

-\begin{rema}[About deeper Levi factors] If $r = 1$ one has the simpler statement that the characters of a parabolic subalgebra $\mf p \sse \mf g$ are in natural bijection with those of a Levi factor $\mf l \sse \mf p$: all characters of $\mf p$ vanish on the nilradical, and all characters of $\mf l$ extend---by zero---to characters of $\mf p$.
+\begin{rema} If $r = 1$ one has the simpler statement that the characters of a parabolic subalgebra $\mf p \sse \mf g$ are in canonical bijection with those of a Levi factor $\mf l \sse \mf p$: all characters of $\mf p$ vanish on the nilradical, and all characters of $\mf l$ extend--- by zero--- to characters of $\mf p$.